shakacode/react_on_rails/docs/tutorial.md

 ##Seting up environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
 This includes the basics for Rails 4.x and node version 5+.
 I recommend `rvm` and `nvm` to install Ruby and Node.
+Rails can be installed as ordinary gem.

 ```
-# update to latest stable version number of Node
+nvm install 5.12            # download and install latest stable Node
-nvm install 5.12
+nvm alias default 5.12      # make 5.12 default version
-nvm list
+nvm list                    # check

-# update to latest stable version number of Ruby
+rvm install 2.3.1           # download and install latest stable Ruby
-rvm install 2.3.1
+rvm list                    # check

-rvm list
+gem install rails           # download and install latest stable Rails
 ```

 Than we need to do normal blank Rails app as following: